Nagakiran1/Crowd-Counting-CNN-density-based/README.md

             Steps in Crowd Counting model :-

-              1)      Train a Group Detection Convolutional Neural Network in extracting the count of persons in image,
+              1)      Preprocess image data and Train a Group Detection Convolutional Neural Network in extracting the count of persons in image,

               2)      Extract image groups associated with each image from Inbetween layer output of Convolutional Neural network,